amusecode/amuse/doc/tutorial/fortran_code.rst

     Ran 1 test in 0.319s

-When you look closely at the output of the test you see that the result from the method is 0 and not the excpeted 1.
-We need to edit the fortan code to make this test work.
+When you look closely at the output of the test you see that the result from the method is 0 and not the excepted 1.
+We need to edit the fortran code to make this test work.
 Open an editor on interface.f90 and go to the *new_particle* function.

 .. code-block:: fortran